Exercise and Sport Science (ESS)

 All Exercise and Sport Science service courses (numbered 100-172) are beginner level unless otherwise designated.

 ESS 100.
-Intercollegiate Athletics and Mountain Sports.
+Intercollegiate Athletics, Mountain Sports and Club Sports.
 (1 Credit)

-Open to members of all intercollegiate athletics, including NCAA and Mountain Sports Athletes.
+In-season training for intercollegiate athletes, including NCAA, Mountain Sports and Club Sports Athletes.
 May be taken one time for credit.
-Prerequisite: Coach/instructor permission.

 ESS 131.
 Physical Conditioning.
 (1 Credit)

-Off-season conditioning activities for intercollegiate athletes.
+Off-season conditioning activities for intercollegiate athletes, including NCAA, Mountain Sports and Club Sports Athletes.
 Students develop the knowledge of how to improve and maintain fitness relevant to their sport during the off-season.
-Prerequisite: Instructor Permission.
+May be taken one time for credit.

 ESS 181.
 Foundations of Exercise and Sport Science.
 (3 Credits)